Koenkk/zigbee2mqtt.io/docs/information/report.md

 ## Note for CC2530/CC2531 users
 As this feature increases the amount of messages on the Zigbee network, it could cause stability issues when you are using a CC2531 or CC2530 as adapter.

-## Support by manufacturer
+## Support
-Devices from the manufacturer seem to mostly have the exact same features, below is a table based on some testing.
+In order for this feature to work, the device has to support it.
+As devices from the same manufacturer (mostly) have the same features the table below might help to find out if your device supports it.

 | Brand           | Reporting |           |       |            |
 | :---            | :---:     | :---:     | :---: | :---:      |